 There are restaurants and elegant shops under the arcades.
 Or you can just sit on a bench or chair and enjoy the sound of birdsong and the splashing fountain.

-The garden is a perfect starting point to do some shopping and have lunch.
-Today, Monique and I met at the fountain at noon.
-We then headed north towards the Galerie Vivienne, built in 1826.
-See this mosaic tiled floor?
-It’s the original floor created by Giandomenico Facchina, a 19th century Italian mosaic artist who did much of his work in France.
+The garden is a perfect starting point for shopping and lunch.
+My friend, Monique, and I rendezvoused at the fountain at noon.
+(We met while working in the same American law firm in year 2000, and have been friends ever since.
+Back then, we were bilingual legal secretaries.
+Today, she runs her own B&B business and I work as a paralegal-translator in the legal department of an investment bank.)
+We headed north to the Galerie Vivienne, built in 1826.
+See this splendid mosaic tiled floor?
+It’s the original floor created by Giandomenico Facchina, an Italian mosaic artist who did much of his work in France.

 We then headed towards the Place des Victoires where I wanted to visit the English boutique that I visit and rave over in London, The Designers Guild.
 This one had just opened.
 It was a lot smaller and, I’m sorry to say, the customer service didn’t hold a candle to the service you’d get in London.